 The main research focus is on the investigation of molecular markers that are related to the risk of disease, in order to allow a precise and accurate estimation of exposures, intermediate changes or prognoses.
 Irradiation experiments in human fibroblasts from skin biopsies like in the BMBF-funded project ‘ISIBELA’ as well as microbiome and epigenetic analyses like in the EU-funded project ‘MyNewGut’ complete the research direction of the unit.
 The aims are to gain insights into the basic mechanisms of disease etiology as well as to the course of the disease.
-For these research approaches the Unit Molecular Epidemiology works closely with the biobank of the BIPS as well as the Unit Statistical Methods in Genetics and Life-Course Epidemiology.
+For these research approaches the Molecular Epidemiology Unit works closely with the BIPS BioBankas well as the Statistical Methods in Genetics and Life-Course Epidemiology Unit.

-Only currently running projects or those that ended less than a year ago will be shown.
+Only currently running projects or those where publications are still in preparation or those that ended less than a year ago will be shown.
 The entries are sorted alphabetically.

-- The million children study on prenatal and childhood immunization and the risk of childhood cancer (CHIC)
+- Prenatal and childhood immunization and the risk of childhood cancer

 - The food metabolome as a novel concept to assess dietary exposures in children